 Before reaching high school, the remixing of Kevin Bennett already put his music in a recorded format.
 “In 7th Grade, I put a song on a CD,” Bennett said.
 “I put it on my mom’s stereo kitchen and thought it was the coolest thing ever.”

 Despite recording his music at a young age, it would be several years before Bennett performed his first rap concert.
 In 2013, he performed at Bottoms Up in Buffalo, N.Y.
 He credited his background in wrestling helping him get comfortable on the stage quickly.
 Eventually, he opened for bigger acts at various Buffalo-area venues including Three 6 Mafia, KYLE, Chris Webby, and Aaron Carter.

-“I take pride in doing everything myself including recording the beats and making the music videos.
-I want everything to be original,” Bennett said.
+“I take pride in doing everything myself including recording the beats and making the music videos and I want everything to be original,” Bennett said.
 “I don’t like other people making my things.
 I’m a D.I.Y. guy.”